The Must Do List When In Dubrovnik, Croatia

 Dubrovnik truly lives up to its nickname – the "Pearl of the Adriatic" – the city offers a wide range of options for potential visitors.
 Located on the Dalmatian coast, the city is renowned for its spectacular seafront location and beautiful weather.
 Add in the fact that the hit show ‘Game Of Thrones’ shoots here, and you might begin to understand why more and more people are starting to appreciate this ‘pearl’.

-The historic old city center is another reason that many want to come to Dubrovnik.
+The historic old city centre is another reason that many want to come to Dubrovnik.
 Given that this is a UNESCO World Heritage Site, it should come as no surprise that there is much to see here.
 We want to tell you a bit more about what should be atop your Dubrovnik bucket list.

 Experience The Square Of The Loggia

 If you want a central gathering point for all visitors and citizens alike, the Square of the Loggia in Dubrovnik is certainly it.
 It has some of the most famous buildings, including the famous Loggia of the Bells and Orlando's Column.
 The Baroque façade found at the Church of St. Blaise is also certainly worth a look, because it also holds countless priceless works of art.
 Just walking through here is going to give you an experience of what Dubrovnik is all about.

 Accompanied by a drummer, you can watch the ceremonial guards march down the Stradun every evening.
 These four guards are in full period costume as they keep guard over the two main city gates.
 After 9:30 PM, they repeat the march back down the Stradun.
 It really brings you back to times long past as you are able to watch these guards march down the steps, there is a reason that this is a massive crowd favorite in Dubrovnik.

 Try To Have A Drink At One Of The Cliff Bars